Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 Recommendations: Try the Combo Plate and pick two types of meat.
 Let it also be known that the Memphis rolls are to die for and better yet if you love them as much as we did you can buy a dozen for $10!

-Although it’s a chain restaurant, I felt it necessary to include Cantina Laredo in this Branson visitors guide because it’s a great place to dine at on the Branson Landing.
+Although it’s a chain restaurant, I felt it necessary to include Cantina Laredo in this Branson travel guide because it’s a great place to dine at on the Branson Landing.
 Cantina Laredo has a different approach to Modern Mexican cuisine that is consistently good.

 Recommendations: Top Shelf Guacamole (Logan even loved it!), Tacos de Pescado, or the Quesadillas al Carbon